There's good evidence that eating a healthy diet can reduce your risk of:

 - calcium-enriched rice drinks and oat drinks

-Tip: Check the labels and choose lower-fat options, such as semi-skimmed or skimmed milk.
+Tip: Check the labels and choose lower-fat and reduced-sugar options, such as semi-skimmed or skimmed milk.
 Or eat mature varieties of cheese so you max out on the flavour and eat less.

 Meat, fish, beans, nuts, pulses, eggs and nuts are all important non-dairy sources of protein.
 Proteins give you energy and are essential to grow and repair tissues in your body.